+Annual evaluation

-Annual evaluation: Annual evaluations that involve the project management unit, the Steering Committee of the project, the implementing agencies and representatives of the beneficiary communities will be conducted.
+Annual evaluations that involve the project management unit, the Steering Committee of the project, the Implementing Entity (BOAD) and representatives of the beneficiary communities will be conducted.
+The secretariat of Adaptation Fund could be involved in this evaluation.
 They will be organized under the supervision of the Planning Director and in collaboration with the coordinator of the project, the preparation of annual progress reports, including recommendations to be submitted for adoption to the Project Steering Committee.
 They will take into account the progress toward goals, lessons learned, risks management, implemented budgets and difficulties.
 The inspection by the Project Management Unit will be complemented by the financial monitoring by a competent body.